 - Start a business.
 If your tween age son is wanting to earn more cash, why not help them start their own business?
-My son really enjoyed pet sitting for neighbors before we moved last summer.
-He made up some fliers this year in our new neighborhood, but hasn’t found any clients yet!
-Hopefully he’ll be able to connect with some neighbors who need his services.
-It only takes 1 or 2 families who travel regularly to provide some good pet sitting opportunities!
-Other ideas: bringing in trash cans for neighbors for a small weekly fee, doing odd jobs such as weeding flower beds or washing windows, washing vehicles.
+A few ideas: Pet sitting, bringing in trash cans for neighbors for a small weekly fee, doing odd jobs such as weeding flower beds or washing windows, washing vehicles, mowing lawns, babysitting.

 - Snap circuits.
 If you’re not familiar with them, Snap Circuits are building sets that use electricity to create awesome projects.
 The pieces “snap” onto a base, and it’s easy to create electrical circuits without a bunch of exposed wires or alligator clips.
 We own the Snap Circuits sc-300 set, and it has been totally worth it.
 We paid $49 for our set, and the current Amazon price is $39.93, which is a good deal.
 Aidan can easily follow the instruction manual by himself and has built a dog whistle, a morse code generator, several “space wars” sounds, and a spinning propeller that really launches into the air.